HDembinski/numba-stats/README.md

 p = norm.pdf(x, mu, sigma)
 c = norm.cdf(x, mu, sigma)
 ```
-The functions are vectorised on the variate `x`, but not on the shape parameters of the distribution.
+The functions are vectorized on the variate `x`, but not on the shape parameters of the distribution.
 Ideally, the following functions are implemented for each distribution:
 * `logpdf`
 * `pdf`
 * `cdf`